john-science/john-science.github.io/_posts/2017-01-10-eww-javascript-part-2.md

 #### ==

 The usual boolean operators (`==` and `!=`) do not act like you would expect in JavaScript.
 The first thing they do is convert the terms on either side of the operator to the same type, and *then* they compare them.
-This is obviously radically slower than the typical boolean operators in, like, every other programming language.
+This is obviously radically slower than the typical boolean operators in every other programming language.

 These operators area also a hot mess in a lot of other ways: